-The City of Palm Desert has recently completed the conversion of San Pablo Street from a regular four lane secondary road to a 2 lane "complete" street with bicycle lanes..
+The City of Palm Desert has recently completed the conversion of San Pablo Street from a regular four lane secondary road to a 2 lane "complete" street with bicycle lanes.
+The prevailing speed limit has dropped by 10 mph, and the street now more pedestrian and bicycle friendly.